dantelepoole/transductx/README.md

 `Array.prototype.map()` method).

-The `transducex()` function returns a transducer, i.e. a function that accepts a reducer (the type of function that you would pass to Javascript's `Array.prototype.reduce()` method) and returns a reducer that applies the transformations in order to its `currentValue` argument before forwarding it to the argument reducer.
+The `transducex()` function returns a transducer, i.e. a function that accepts a reducer (the type of function that you would pass to Javascript's `Array.prototype.reduce()` method) and returns a new reducer that applies the transformations in order before invoking the argument reducer.

 ```javascript